ggomp2885/Regression_Predicting_Prices-Sagemaker/README.md

 ### Files in this repository and their purpose
 Main Notebook.ipynb - JupyterNotebook containing all code used in project

-   Proposal.pdf - Proposal for Capstone Project

-   Project Report.pdf - A detailed report of all steps of the project
+   Proposal.pdf - A presentation of all steps taken in Main Notebook, in detail.

-   housing.csv - the dataset used for the project
+   Project Report.pdf - Another presentation of all steps taken in Main Notebook, formatted slightly different. housing.csv - the dataset used for the project

    LICENSE - MIT license for this project